Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Approximate enumeration beyond our frameworks

-\begin{proof} Let $S$ be an arbitrary minimal edge dominating set of $G$ of cardinality at most $2k$.
-By the $2$-approximation algorithm for a minimum edge dominating set due to \cite{Yannakakis:Edge:1980}, in polynomial time, we can either find such a minimal edge dominating set of $G$ or conclude that $G$ has no edge dominating set of cardinality at most $k$.
-For every minimal edge dominating set $Y$ of cardinality at most $k$ distinct from $S$, there is a type-I neighbor $Z$ with $|Z \cup Y| \le |S \cup Y|$ or a directed path $\mathcal P = (S, Z^*_0, Z^*_1, \ldots, Z^*_t = Z)$ from $S$ to $Z$ in $\mathcal G$ with $|Z \cup Y| < |S \cup Y|$ such that every ``internal'' minimal edge dominating set $Z^*_i$ satisfies $|Z^*_i \cup Y| \le |S \cup Y| + 2|Y| \le 5k$.
-Therefore, we can eventually find such a minimal edge dominating set $Z$ by traversing type-I or type-\II neighbors of cardinality at most $5k$.
-By applying the same argument to the pair $Z$ and $Y$, for every ``internal'' minimal edge dominating set $Z'$ from $Z$ to $Y$, we have $|Z' \cup Y| \le |Z \cup Y| + 2|Y| < |S \cup Y| + 2|Y| \le 5k$.
-Therefore, by generating a type-I or a type-\II neighbor of cardinality at most $5k$, we can, in polynomial delay, enumerate all the minimal edge dominating sets of $G$ of cardinality at most $k$ with approximation factor five. \end{proof}
+\end{linenomath} Since we compute $\we{X}$ by a polynomial-time $2$-approximation algorithm of \cite{Fujito:approximating:2017}, we have $\we{X} \le 2\cdot w(Y)$.
+Thus, every ``internal'' minimal edge dominating set $Z^*_i$ satisfies $w(Z^*_i \cup Y) \le w(X \cup Y) + 2\cdot w(Y) \le 5k$.
+Therefore, we can eventually find such a minimal edge dominating set $Z$ by traversing type-I or type-\II neighbors of weight at most $5k$.
+By applying the same argument from $Z$ to $Y$, every ``internal'' minimal edge dominating set~$Z'$, we have $w(Z' \cup Y) \le w(Z \cup Y) + 2 \cdot w(Y) < w(X \cup Y) + 2 \cdot w(Y) \le 5k$.
+Therefore, by generating a type-I or a type-\II neighbors of weight at most~$5k$, we can, in polynomial delay, enumerate all the minimal edge dominating sets of $G$ of weight at most $k$ with approximation factor $5$. \end{proof}